 Prague had been on my European citytrip shortlist for a long time, but for some reason I never made it until April this year.
-The weather was pretty shitty, but that didn’t stop us from having fun.
+The weather was not on our side, but that didn’t stop us from having fun.
 Because Prague is all about fun!
 Here are my ten favorites for a first time in Prague.

 #1- Join a pub crawl